jdgg1993/DankNet/1. Training/readme.md

 6. Copy the images from the dataset downloaded previously to the folder `dank`.
 7. From `1.
 Training`, run `python split.py`.
 This will create a 20% split in our dataset and populate the `not_dank` folder with images.
     - NOTE: This is probably the wrong approach to take.
 The `not_dank` folder should be populated with memes widely considered to be `not dank`.
 However, for demonstration purposes, lets just go with a random split.
 After all, a meme's "dankness" is subjective anyway.
 What's to say one meme is more dank over another?
 It's not like an image of a car.
 8. Double check both folders inside data contain images.
 If so, you're ready to start.

+### Train

+1. Once you have your environment and dataset setup, ready to go, run the following command to kick off the training process `python train.py --dataset data --model dank_not_dank.model`.

+### Test

+1. `python test.py --model dank_not_dank.model --image [PATH TO YOUR IMAGE]`